vlaranjo/Vasconomics_Website/content/post/Periodic_Table_Investments_Returns.md

 ###### Source: Yahoo Finance.
 Period: 1/1/2008 – 7/25/2023.
 Past performance is not a reliable indicator of future performance.

 From the table, it can be seen that the returns of each asset class vary significantly over the years.
 This proves that it is extremely difficult to predict the asset classes with the best performance over time.
-As we can see, Commodities asset class was the top performer in 2021 and 2022, but performed particularly poorly in 2020 and in 2023 so far ranking last in both years.
+As we can see, Commodities asset class was the top performer in consecutive years during 2021 and 2022, but performed particularly poorly both in 2020 and in 2023 so far ranking last in both years.
 US Large Caps which is having an incredible performance in 2023, has only reached the top spot once in the last 15 years, proving once again the variability of the returns.

 Another goal of the Period Table of Investment Returns is to show the importance of diversification.
 For this purpose, a “Diversified” category is presented, based on an equally weighted portfolio that includes all the other 12 categories.
 As can be seen, the diversified portfolio is always in the middle of each column of the table, illustrating the benefits of diversification.
 The worst return for the diversified portfolio was -19.61% and the best was 21.62%.
-This contrasts with the lowest total return of -48.88% and the highest of 68.95% incurred by Emerging Markets in 2008 and 2009, respectively.
+This strongly contrasts with the lowest total return of -48.88% and the highest of 68.95% incurred by Emerging Markets in 2008 and 2009, respectively.
 It is also interesting to note that the worst and best returns for both the Diversified portfolio and Emerging Markets were registered in the same year (2008 and 2009, respectively).

 ### Asset Class Mapping Table